YunoHost-Apps/mailman3_ynh/README.md

 * Mailman3 must be configured to use a root domain (myyunohost.org and not myyunohost.org/mailman3).

 * You must have a HTTPS certificate installed on the root domain.

+* There may be only one installation per YunoHost.

 ## Mirroring